rohanjos486/ttsky-verilog-loopers/docs/info.md

 **The Configuration Cycle**

 The module must be configured immediately after powering on or resetting.
-The very first byte sent to `ui_in` after the reset pin (`rst_n`) goes high is captured as the "Configuration Byte".
+The very first byte sent to `ui_in` after the reset pin (`rst_n`) goes high is captured as the configuration byte.

 | Bits     | Parameter | Description |
 | -------- | --------  | --------    |